gecko0307/dmech/demos/new/README.md

 dub build --config=game

-It is recommended to do a fresh build (e.g., without temporary files created by DUB) for every configuration due to possible linking problems.
+Note: it is recommended to do a fresh build (e.g., without temporary files created by DUB) for every configuration due to possible linking problems.

 Building with Cook
 ------------------